dyl77/dyl77/README.md

 - 👨‍🎓 I'm currently working towards a Bachelor's in Computer Science at The Univeristy of West Florida
   - Graduating December 2021
-  - Current GPA: 3.15
+  - Current GPA: 3.19
 - 💾 Employed with Dematic as a Software Engineering Intern
 - 📡 Currently working as an Undergraduate Researcher at the University of West Florida
-  - Developing Android Applications to train Situational Awareness in medical staff
+  - Developing an Android application to train Situational Awareness in medical staff using simulations

 - 📄 Feel free to look at  [My Resume!](https://docs.google.com/document/d/17Kdck4tiQxwG2MVJ2ZKFPP7ggHV4NawPrp_RClDjAV0/edit?usp=sharing)